 The real world is undoubtedly messy.
 Most missionaries have ministries full of problematic situations.
 For example, it may take years for you to see people become willing to break from their family’s religion and call themselves a Christian.
 But they may want to keep studying the Bible or talking religion with you during that time, all while being critical of Islam or Hinduism or Catholicism or whatever.

 You may find yourself knowing a network of professing Christians who are unwilling to meet together because they don’t trust each other.

 It may be years before you know the language well enough to teach, and the only believer who is literate (and therefore able to preach) is a woman.

 You may meet non-Christians willing to not only study but lead Bible studies, and, alternatively, you may know believers who are afraid of owning their own Bible.

-You may have a new convert who wants to be baptized, but the existing church will not baptize him into membership because of his politics, family history, or grating personality.
+There may be a new convert who wants to be baptized, but the existing church will not baptize him into membership because of his politics, family history, or grating personality.

-You may find racist divisions splitting the already small Christian body, and churches led by pastors unwilling to address the issue.
+You may find racist divisions splitting the already small Christian body, and pastors unwilling to address the issue.

-You may find that your fellow missionaries are skeptical as to whether a church should even be planted.
+It may be that your fellow missionaries are skeptical as to whether a church should even be planted.